Center for Hellenic Studies

 In his Symposium, Plato crafted a set of speeches in praise of love that has influenced writers and artists from antiquity to the present.
 Early Christian writers read the dialogue’s “ascent passage” as a vision of the soul’s journey to heaven.
 The dialogue’s view of love is still of enormous philosophical interest in its own right.
 Nevertheless, questions remain concerning the meaning of specific features, the significance of the dialogue as a whole, and the character of its influence.
 This volume brings together an international team of scholars to address such questions.

 This is a study of the twelve small gold lamellae from Crete that were tokens for entrance into a golden afterlife.
 The lamellae are placed within the context of a small corpus of similar texts, and published with extensive commentary on their topography, lettering and engraving, dialect and orthography, meter, chronology, and usage.

 Writing to a friend, Horace describes him as fascinated by “the discordant harmony of the cosmos, its purpose and power.”
 Andrew Scholtz takes this notion of “discordant harmony” and argues for it as an aesthetic principle where classical Athenian literature addresses politics in the idiom of sexual desire.
 Drawing on theorists of the sociality of language, his approach is an untried one for this kind of topic.

-Descriptions of animal sacrifice in Homer offer us some of the most detailed accounts of this attempt at communication between man and gods.
+Descriptions of animal sacrifice in Homer offer detailed accounts of this attempt at communication between man and gods.
 Hitch explores the structural and thematic importance of animal sacrifice as an expression of the quarrel between Akhilleus and Agamemnon through the differing perspectives of the primary narrative and character speech.